 - Explore possibilities.
 Check out the list of more than 150 approved programs on our website.
 Come to info sessions and other events offered by the McCulloch Center.
 Visit the McCulloch Center (108 Dwight Hall) for general resources.

 - Tap the wisdom of others.
 Talk with your major advisor about how to integrate study abroad into your program here and how credit may count toward your major.
 Ask language or area studies faculty for advice about programs in the regions they know well.
 Talk with other students who have studied abroad and read their on-line evaluations.

-- Make an appointment to meet with April Stroud, Director of Study Abroad or Ruby Maddox, Study Abroad Coordinator (stop by the McCulloch Center in Dwight 108, or call 413-538-2072).
+- Make an appointment to meet with April Stroud, Director of Study Abroad or Adelia Pope, Study Abroad Coordinator, through Pathways (search for Study Abroad and click on "Schedule Appointment").
 You do not need to know what you want to do or where you want to study before setting up an appointment, but you should have reviewed the website and/or attended an info session so that you can focus on your particular interests and questions.
 Note that appointments in September are reserved for students applying to study abroad in the spring, as they will have early deadlines.
 Students interested in studying abroad in the fall or beyond may schedule starting October 1.